cainam/home-cluster-deployment/README.md

 Mosquitto:
 - remove messages flagged for retain: # mosquitto_sub -h localhost -u x -P x -v --retained-only --remove-retained -t 'zigbee2mqtt/Zimmertr/availability' -E

+applicationSecurity: allows to configure locally security settings per application which are not pushed to github, e.g. runUser which is then not only used for the concerning securityContext entry of a pod, but also for the storage deployed for it

 Kubernetes Dashboard:
 - with update, skip-login was no longer possible, seems Authorization Header is required (https://github.com/kubernetes/dashboard/blob/master/docs/user/access-control/README.md ), set-authorization-header can nolonger be used (https://oauth2-proxy.github.io/oauth2-proxy/configuration/alpha-config/)  => somehow set bearer token in oauth2-proxy or istio, see: https://elastisys.com/istio-and-oauth2-proxy-in-kubernetes-for-microservice-authentication/
 - follow https://github.com/kubernetes/dashboard/blob/master/docs/user/access-control/creating-sample-user.md